SergiosKar/SergiosKar.github.io/_posts/2018-07-24-Neural_Network_from_scratch_part2.md

 ## Pooling layer

 The pooling layers is just a down sampling of the feature map into a new map with smaller size.
-There are two kind of pooling : Avergae and max pooling with the second being the most common used.
+There are two kind of pooling : Average and max pooling with the second being the most used.
 In max pooling, we just define a filter (usually of size 2x2) and we apply it on the feture map.
 The goal of the filter is to simply extract the maximum value of the filter window in the image.

 ```c
  kernel void pooling( global float* prevfeatMap,global float* poolMap,global int* indexes,int Width,int pooldim){